yuziGuo/yuziGuo.github.io/_news/announcement_3.md

 related_posts: false
 ---

 I recently wrote an [article](https://www.zhihu.com/question/22298352/answer/3595067328) on Zhihu .
-It's about [a constructive proof of SVD's existence, and the optimization perspective it introduces](https://www.zhihu.com/question/22298352/answer/3595067328).
+It's about [the constructive proof of SVD's existence, and the optimization perspective it introduces](https://www.zhihu.com/question/22298352/answer/3595067328).